-She has been contributing her compositional voice to Toronto’s creative music and new music communities for several years.
+She has been contributing her compositional voice to Toronto’s creative music and new music communities for over a decade.
 Her music, influenced by a background of training in both jazz and classical music (as well as a life-long love of pop music), has been performed in the Spectrum Music series, and commissioned by Toronto musicians from both communities.

 Her second record Modus Tollens (2017) explores simple and sincere compositions for saxophone and piano.
 Based on the syllogism for “denying the consequent”, the term Modus Tollens becomes a metaphor for challenging one’s initial assumptions, especially those that we make about art music and ourselves.

 In 2015 Shannon co-founded the chamber-jazz saxophone quartet Dialectica.
 With equal parts jazz-trained and classically-trained saxophonists, Dialectica attempts to find an aesthetic truth through the discourse of these two musical points of view, akin to the Dialectic method of philosophy found in Plato’s Socratic Dialogues.
-Their debut, self-title record was released in 2018.
+Their debut, self-titled record was released in 2018.